 Can you tell us what the band has been working on and what you've got forthcoming in the near future (new releases, tour, etc.)?

 Do you consider your music to be part of the current shoegaze/dream pop scene, or any scene?
-Defining one's sound by genre can be tiresome, but do you feel that the band identifies closely with any genre?
+Defining one is sound by genre can be tiresome, but do you feel that the band identifies closely with any genre?
 How do you feel about genres in music, in a general sense?

 What do you think of modern shoegaze/dream pop/psychedelia artists, any favorites?